-UPDATE: Cheyenne Mountain Zoo’s reopening date has been changed from April 1, 2020 to April 17, 2020.
+UPDATE April 8, 2020: Cheyenne Mountain Zoo is temporarily closed until further notice.
 This is an update to the Zoo’s official statement from March 16, 2020, which you can find below.

 March 16, 2020 (Colorado Springs, Colo.) – At Cheyenne Mountain Zoo, we believe we have multiple responsibilities to our community, in addition to our responsibilities to the natural world.
 Our unique atmosphere allows friends and family to spend quality time together, while providing our guests an opportunity to spend time in the outdoors, which has been shown to improve both physical and mental well-being.
 All of these were reasons that Cheyenne Mountain Zoo remained open to the public through today.

 While we had support from city and county government officials to remain open with our already strong precautionary measures, the time has come to support our country’s decision makers and unite behind a common goal.
 Cheyenne Mountain Zoo is announcing a temporary closure of its public operations in response to today’s request by President Donald Trump to join together to suppress the COVID-19 virus.
 The closure will be effective tomorrow (Tuesday, March 17, 2020), and we are already beginning to plan our reopening on April 1, 2020, assuming that the current 15-day guidance has not been extended.
 As soon as possible, we want to provide a beacon of hope for our community in this unusual time.